jordaniza/ve-explainer/README.md

 ![image](https://github.com/user-attachments/assets/e704ddd3-93a6-433d-b9d5-122209315136)

-In the above chart you can see that, at 2 years, we add a new deposit without increasing the lock duration.
+In the above chart you can see that, at two years, we add a new deposit without increasing the lock duration.
 This defines a new, steeper `slope` (a higher rate of decay in voting power), and a new bias - the new starting point of this "new" curve.

 With this info, we can rewrite our `UserPoint` struct.
 We move the user's _current_ balance and endDate into a separate struct `LockedBalance`, and then defined the `UserPoint` struct only to contain information about the user's _decay curve_ at that point in time.
 We also add in block numbers along with timestamps to ensure clocks are synchronised in the past - here is the full `UserPoint` struct: